BPDU Guard

 • SW1 is the Root Bridge, with Bridge ID 32769:AABB.CCDD.EE01

-• SW2 has a port (G0/2) configured with PortFast, normally meant for end devices
+• SW2 has a port (G0/2) configured with PortFast, normally meant for end devices.

 But here’s the problem:

-Instead of staying quiet, it sends BPDUs with a lower Bridge Priority: 4096:AABB.CCDD.EE10
+A rogue switch gets connected to that access port.
+Instead of staying quiet, it sends BPDUs with a lower Bridge Priority: 4096:AABB.CCDD.EE10 better than the current Root Bridge.

 Without BPDU Guard